 SOGICA is committed to maintaining the highest ethical standards in this research, in accordance with ethical codes developed within the University of Sussex, which abides by a very rigorous ethical procedure.
 SOGICA also complies with national ethical procedures endorsed by the Socio-Legal Studies Association (SLSA) and the UK Economic and Social Research Council (ESRC), and with the European Research Council ethics regulations and codes.
 Approval from the University of Sussex’ Ethics Committee has been obtained in the project’s first year (certificate of approval for Ethical Review ER/NH285/1).

-Since October 2017, we are calling for project participants and would be grateful if our readers would pass it on to anyone who might be interested (see fliers in English, Italian, French and German).
+Since October 2017, we are calling for project participants and would be grateful if our readers would pass it on to anyone who might be interested.

 We are particularly keen to talk to asylum seekers or refugees claiming on the basis of sexual orientation or gender identity.
 We would also like to interview people who work with or support SOGI asylum seekers and refugees, including lawyers, service providers, judges and NGO staff.
 Interviews will be held on a strictly confidential basis and we will give potential interviewees full information about the research to help them make up their minds about whether to take part.